 - Have a cumulative grade point average (CGPA) of at least 7.5 (or 75% admission average for students transferring from another institution who do not have a University of Ottawa CGPA);

-- Be registered in an undergraduate program at the University of Ottawa (exchange students or students who plan to be on exchange or outside of town for an extended period during the UROP program are not eligible);
+- Be registered full-time in an undergraduate program at the University of Ottawa (exchange students or students who plan to be on exchange or outside of town for an extended period during the UROP program are not eligible);

 - Have never received an UROP scholarship; and

 - Have never completed a master’s degree or equivalent.

 NOTE: Priority is given to third and fourth year students that have demonstrated academic excellence, as shown by their CGPA.

 All full-time regular University of Ottawa faculty members are eligible to be UROP faculty sponsors.
 This normally includes assistant, associate and full professors.
 UROP is not open to replacement, visiting, adjunct or part-time professors.